-No matter what profession you pursue, if you’re a working mother, chances are you want to spend quality time with your family but find yourself stretched too thin.
+If you’re a working mother, chances are you want to spend quality time with your family but often find yourself stretched too thin.
 Though there’s no magical solution that’ll give you an extra few hours in a day, there are ways to make the most of what you have.
-Here are some ideas for how to grow closer as a family.

 Knowing how to grow closer as a family is one thing—doing it is quite another.
-Give yourself grace as you figure out the best solutions to love your family well.
 Be relentless at finding quality time to spend with your family every day!

 FOLLOW US ON SOCIAL

 Get your FREE copy of "The Nurses Guide to Self Care"

 ❤️ Patient & RN Advocate